CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Algorithm benchmarking

 By now we have repeatedly seen that CQRRPT's method for QRCP of $\sk{\mtx{M}}$ can decisively impact its runtime when $n$ is large.
 Here we explore the possibility of accelerating this operation by replacing CQRRPT's call to \code{GEQP3} with a call to HQRRP (Householder QR Factorization With Randomization for Pivoting, see \cite{MOHvdG:2017:QR}).
 As outlined in \cref{subsec:earlier_rand_qrcp}, HQRRP uses low-dimensional random projections to make pivot decisions in small blocks.

-We have ported an existing implementation of HQRRP into \RandLAPACK{} and first ran experiments comparing HQRRP to \code{GEQP3} directly.
-In these experiments, we used rectangular matrices of sizes $n \times n$ for $n \in \{1000, 2000, \ldots, 10000\}$ with varying number of OpenMP threads used (which also sets the number of threads used by Intel MKL).
+We incorporated an HQRRP implementation into \RandLAPACK and ran experiments comparing HQRRP to \code{GEQP3} directly.
+In these experiments, we used square matrices of sizes $n \times n$ for $n \in \{1000, 2000, \ldots, 10000\}$ with varying number of OpenMP threads used (which also sets the number of threads used by Intel MKL).
 Another important tuning parameter to consider in HQRRP benchmarking is the block size.
 Upon experimenting with different HQRRP block sizes, we have concluded that on our particular system, using the block size of $32$ results in the best performance for HQRRP.
-Using other block sizes in $\{8, 16, 64, 128, 256\}$ resulted in worse performance relative to what we report in this paper.
+Using other block sizes in $\{8, 16, 64, 128, 256\}$ resulted in worse performance than what we report in this paper.
 Results are presented in \cref{fig:hqrrpvsgeqp3}.

 As seen in \cref{fig:hqrrpvsgeqp3}, HQRRP achieves its peak performance with $24$ threads for large matrix sizes, undoubtedly beating the performance of \code{GEQP3}.
 However, for small input matrices, using a large number of threads results in HQRRP failing to outperform \code{GEQP3}.
-When 48 threads are used, the performance of HQRRP stagnates, similar to other QR factorization algorithms; see \cref{subsec:hqrrp_performance_details} for an explanation of why this happens.
+When 48 threads are used, the performance of HQRRP stagnates, similar to other QR factorization algorithms; see \cref{sec:more_experiments} for an explanation of why this happens.

 \cref{fig:hqrrpvsgeqp3} allows us to conclude that it is preferred to use $8$ threads when running HQRRP on the matrices with $n \leq 6000$; using $24$ threads would be optimal for matrices of larger sizes.
 Additionally, using $24$ threads should result in the best performance of \code{GEQP3}.
 Assuming CQRRPT used ideal parameter choices for HQRRP and \code{GEQP3} on our machine, we would expect the HQRRP version to outperform the \code{GEQP3} version when $n \geq 3000$.